Ensono/amido.github.io/docs/module_federation/nextjs_plugin.md

 It aims to enable a federated modules architecture in NextJs, enabling you to split a monolithic NextJs application into smaller, independently deployable parts.

-The following guide details the steps of how to set up Module Federation with a Stacks NextJs application.
+The following guide details the steps of how to set up Module Federation with a Ensono Stacks NextJs application.
 You can also visit this [GitHub repo](https://github.com/Ensono/stacks-nextjs-federated-modules-example) to view an existing example application

-## NextJs Module Federation with Stacks
+## NextJs Module Federation with Ensono Stacks

 ### Prerequisites